 The NF service consumer shall include a "PatchBdtPolicy" data type in a payload body of the HTTP PATCH request.
 When the AF selects a transfer policy, the "PatchBdtPolicy" data type shall contain a "bdtPolData" attribute which shall encode the transfer policy ID of the selected transfer policy in the "selTransPolicyId" attribute.
 In the case of transfer policy re-negotiation and if the BdtNotification_5G feature is supported and the AF did not select any transfer policy, the NF service consumer shall set the "selTransPolicyId" attribute to value "0" to indicate no transfer policy is selected.

-If the PCF cannot successfully fulfil the received HTTP PATCH request due to the internal PCF error or due to the error in the HTTP PATCH request, the PCF shall send the HTTP error response or, if the feature "ES3XX" is supported, an HTTP redirect response as specified in subclause 5.7.
+If the PCF cannot successfully fulfil the received HTTP PATCH request due to the internal PCF error or due to the error in the HTTP PATCH request, the PCF shall send the HTTP error response as specified in subclause 5.7.

+If the feature "ES3XX" is supported, and the PCF determines the received HTTP PATCH request needs to be redirected, the PCF shall send an HTTP redirect response as specified in subclause 5.8.

 Otherwise, upon the reception of the HTTP PATCH request from the NF service consumer, the PCF:

 - in case of the initial transfer policy negotiation may invoke the Nudr_DataRepository_Update service operation, as described in 3GPP TS 29.504 [11] and 3GPP TS 29.519 [12] subclause 5.2.9.3.2, to update the UDR with the selected transfer policy, the corresponding BDT Reference ID, the volume of data per UE, the expected number of UEs and, if available, a network area information, the associated DNN and S-NSSAI for the provided ASP identifier; or